MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/pixyz-studio.md

 If the asset requires any additional editing or animation work in another staging application, consider using [.FBX](https://www.autodesk.com/products/fbx/overview) as an intermediate file format.
 FBX is an [Autodesk](https://www.autodesk.com/) exchange format designed to preserve additional authoring data that might be required by your staging application.

-## View a 3D model in a Dynamics 365 mixed-reality app
+## View a 3D object in a Dynamics 365 mixed-reality app

 After preparing your 3D objects, you can learn more about using the following Dynamics 365 apps to view your 3D objects in mixed reality: